 Talk By Vet David Van Zwanenberg - Hock lameness

-Important of a vet or Hoof trimmer, viewing foals in the first few weeks of been born to look at limb conformation.
-Regular trimming to alien and maintain correct placement of the joint.
+Important for a vet or hoof trimmer, viewing foals in the first few weeks of being born to look at limb conformation.
+Regular trimming to alienate and maintain correct placement of the joints.

 Foal has freedom to move from birth, open paddocks

-Grow place on the limps – Fetlock closers around 2 -3 months.
-Hock closers around 8 months so off set must be fitted before these times.
+Grow place on the limbs – Fetlock closes around 2 to 3 months.
+Hock closes around 8 months so offset must be fitted before these times.

-OCD – Rapid growth causes disturbances in the joint
+OCD – Rapid growth causes disturbances in the joints

 Causes of Thoroughpin – swelling either side of the joint

 Curb – Enlargement of the planter surface of the fibular tarsal bone

 Increasing joint lubrication

 Watching the horse move